We think differently, that’s our competitive advantage. We dig deeper and we don’t accept mainstream assumptions. We question everything.

 |A portfolio must have at least 30 stocks to be adequately diversified.||Mainstream diversification theory makes exceptional portfolio performance mathematically improbable.
 Assembling a large portfolio uncorrelated stocks merely creates a replica of the index.
 We are content in holding 7 – 10 of the best opportunities available and do not follow mainstream diversification theory.|

-|A rational investor only holds a portfolio on the efficient frontier.||Levels of variance of expected returns and estimated standard deviations do not combine to provide insight.
-Our focus remains on the factors concerning the individual business situation.
-We do not use efficient frontier theory in managing our portfolio or in making purchase decisions.|
+|A rational investor only holds a portfolio on the efficient frontier.||We do not use efficient frontier theory in managing our portfolio or in making purchase decisions.
+Levels of variance of expected returns and estimated standard deviations do not combine to provide insight.
+Our focus remains on the factors concerning the individual business situation.|

-|The best talent can be found from the best business schools.||Mainstream wisdom is taught at all leading business schools and so hiring individuals who have excelled at learning and applying that school of thought would diminish our value not increase it.|
+|The best talent can be found from the best business schools.||We hire for diversity of thought and intelligence.
+Mainstream wisdom is taught at all leading business schools and so hiring individuals who have excelled at learning and applying that school of thought would diminish our value not increase it.|

 |Be aware of and make provision for black swan events.||Unexpected events can occur at anytime causing dramatic market movements and that does not concern us.
 We stay focused on the performance of businesses in our portfolio and searching for new opportunities.
 Macro events rarely impact the trading conditions of businesses we own and the effects on their share prices are temporary.|

-|If a stock price rises and that company becomes a large part of your portfolio you need to sell a portion of it to rebalance the portfolio so all stocks have much the same weightings thereby reducing risk.||Rebalancing relates to mainstream thoughts on maintaining diversification.
-Our tolerances are for a much more concentrated portfolio and we allow stocks to grow larger portions of the overall portfolio than mainstream would allow.
+|Rebalancing reduces risk through diversification.||We don’t rebalance to achieve diversification, we’ve comfortable with our conviction.
+We don’t believe that Our tolerances are for a much more concentrated portfolio and we allow stocks to grow larger portions of the overall portfolio than mainstream would allow.
 The risk is in the business model, if that business model is performing exceptionally well we continue to hold our position.|

-|Pick an industry that is likely to outperform and buy the best stocks in that industry.||When looking for new investments we scan every company on global listed exchanges.
+|Pick an industry that is likely to outperform and buy the best stocks in that industry.||We choose stocks, not sectors.
+When looking for new investments we scan every company on global listed exchanges.
 In that way we know which companies have the best performing business models and we are not attempting to choose an individual industry or sector.|

-|Buy into cyclical stocks at the bottom and sell them at the top (buy low, sell high).||Frequent trading produces a large tax burden.
+|Buy into cyclical stocks at the bottom and sell them at the top (buy low, sell high).||We do not invest into cyclical business models.
+Frequent trading produces a large tax burden.
 Timing entry and exit points cannot be done accurately over long time-scales.
 Commodity industries are prone to complex factors making estimations of future cash flows void.
-Commodity industries usually do not align with sustainability.
-We do not invest into cyclical business models.|
+Commodity industries usually do not align with sustainability.|

 |If a company misses guidance, sell it.||Guidance in our view is unnecessary and prone to error.
 We would rather see managers managing a company to current conditions, not investor expectations.|